Hay Feeding 101, 201, and 301

 Supplemental hay feeding square bales on a fence line.
 Flaking them out will allow all stock to get a bite of high-quality hay.

 Fenceline feeders are an improvement on one-location feeding because the tractor doesn’t have to enter the field, creating tracks and compacting it.
 However, it is still a method of one-site feeding, which has some downfalls.

-I prefer to feed hay in the fall when I can grow grass this allows me to feed much less hay.
-It is possible to grow as much as five times the grass then hay fed in the fall but there are many variables to consider.
+I prefer to feed hay in the fall when I can grow grass.
+This allows me to feed much less hay.
+It is possible to grow as much as five times the grass than hay fed in the fall, but there are many variables to consider.

 Decent soil fertility and properly managed grazing heights will grow more grass.
 Fall hay feeding can dramatically improve fields with weed problems and low fertility.
-Ideally, allow sacrifice areas substantial recovery time before winter and you’ll see quick green-ups.
+Ideally, allow sacrifice areas substantial recovery time before winter, and you’ll see quick spring green-ups.

 The minimum recommended grazing height for cool-season grasses, such as tall fescue, is 4” during the growing season.
 I don’t like to see it taken below 2” in the winter.

 Bale Grazing.
 There are many different ways to do bale grazing.
 It’s important to place the bales in the field when the soil is dry or frozen and place the bales strategically to accomplish the desired nutrient distribution.
 The cows will cycle 80 to 90 percent of the hay back onto the pasture as nutrients; therefore, if you want to increase fertility, you may want to place the rolls as close together as 30’ apart, which is equivalent to 24 tons of hay biomass/ac.
 If you are looking to maintain fertility, place the rolls approximately 80’ apart, which equals about 3.5 tons of hay/ac.